Back to Blog

 Calories and body condition

-Don’t guess portions based on “looks hungry.”
+Don't guess portions based on "looks hungry" or the bag's generic chart alone.
 Start with label guidance and adjust using body condition:

 Stress, appetite, and training treats